balaji1974/kafka/README.md

 d.
 Iterate over the messages and send the message to the kafka producer
 f.
 Run a client who will receive this steamed message from the Kafka producer in real time.

+4. Also added Safe Producer and high throughput configurations.
+Please check this section to have a problem less producer

-4. The reference for twitter client can be found in the below URL:
+5. The reference for twitter client can be found in the below URL:
 https://github.com/twitter/hbc